aztecrex/java-translatebot/POLISH.md

 ## To do

 - do not store client secret in code
-- do not respond to commands when bot is not in channel
-   - let user know to invite the bot
 - use bot to display current languages
 - correctly parse messages
   - links